killemov/Shift/README.md

 Shift is a minimalistic approach to maximum control of your Transmission.
 ===

+> [!WARNING]
+> There are some major changes in the works for Shift.
+These changes are planned to be pushed on 2024.07.14.
+If you have made changes to shift.js, try to move these changes to shift_gear.js before your next pull if possible.
+It is very likely that automatic merging with your code will fail.

 Shift is a web interface for transmission-daemon.
 It is a complete implementation of the [Transmission RPC specification](https://github.com/transmission/transmission/blob/main/docs/rpc-spec.md).
 It handles 10k+ torrents so you can manage all of your hosted Linux distribution torrents with a browser.

 *Shift is targeted at Mozilla Firefox with degraded and untested functionality for other or older browsers.*